gyanstats/ncle/README.md

 Code to reproduce experiments from the paper: "Neural composite likelihood estimation: simulation based inference for time series".

-TODO:

-* Add arxiv link when available
-* Describe how to run the code e.g. through bash scripts
-* Describe package dependencies

 We have included code for reproducing the two examples - AR(1) and GARCH(1,1) time series models - presented in the paper.

 ## Setup